 \subsection{H$\alpha$ evolution}

 The evolution of H$\alpha$ in velocity space is shown in Figure \ref{fig:hafull}.
 As mentioned above, the three earliest spectra of SN~2022jox show a strong narrow H$\alpha$ core along with broad Lorentzian wings, caused by multiple electron-scatterings in an optically thick material.
-In the SALT spectrum from day 1.3 (top panel, Figure \ref{fig:hacomp}) the line can be fit a combination of a Gaussian with a FWHM of 300 km s$^{-1}$ and a Lorentzian with a FWHM of 1700 km s$^{-1}$, and wings that extend to roughly $\pm$ 3000 km s$^{-1}$, both centered at zero velocity.
-The resolution of RSS around H$\alpha$ is $\sim$ 315 km s$^{-1}$ so it is likely the narrow line is not resolved, and also may have some contamination from the H{\sc~ii} region.
+In the SALT spectrum from day 1.3 (top panel, Figure \ref{fig:hacomp}) the line can be well fit by a combination of a Gaussian profile with an FWHM of 300 km s$^{-1}$ and a Lorentzian with an FWHM of 1700 km s$^{-1}$, and wings that extend to roughly $\pm$ 3000 km s$^{-1}$, both centered at zero velocity.
+The resolution of SALT RSS spectra around H$\alpha$ is $\sim$315 km s$^{-1}$ so it is likely the narrow line is not resolved, and also may have some contamination from the H{\sc~ii} region.
 By 4.3 days the the Lorentzian wings of H$\alpha$ have decreased to $\pm$ 1300 km s$^{-1}$.

 On day 7.7 the Lorentzian profile has completely disappeared, leaving behind a narrow P-Cygni profile (top panel, Figure \ref{fig:hacomp}).
 This profile can be recreated with the same narrow emission Gaussian with FWHM = 300 km s$^{-1}$ along with an absorption feature with FWHM = 580 km s$^{-1}$, centered at -300 km s$^{-1}$, with the blue edge extending to roughly -700 km s$^{-1}$.
-This absorption feature is likely caused by unshocked CSM along our line of sight and is gone by our next spectrum $\sim$ 2 days later so it may represent a transition to the ejecta being fully outside of the CSM.
-Indeed the much larger velocities of the wings to 700 km s$^{-1}$ could indicate accelerated CSM ahead of the shock, as this value is much higher than expected for steady RSG or LBV winds (although eruptive wind velocities cannot be ruled out).
+This absorption feature is likely caused by unshocked CSM along our line of sight and is gone in our next spectrum taken $\sim$2 days later, possibly representing a transition to the ejecta being fully outside of the CSM.
+Indeed the higher velocites of up to 700 km s$^{-1}$ traced by the wings of the absorption profile could indicate accelerated CSM ahead of the shock, as this value is much higher than expected for steady RSG or LBV winds (although eruptive wind velocities cannot be ruled out).